Arrondissement 8, not “just” Champs-Elysees

 Arrondissement 8, cafés and boutiques

-When you go in arrondissement 8, you might need a break from all the beautiful things you will visit.
-In this area you can find lots of cafés.
-The most recommended are the Bar du Bristol or l’Atelier des Chefs.
+When you go to arrondissement 8, you might need a break from all the beautiful things you will visit.
+In this area, you can find lots of cafés.

 For what concerns boutiques, even if you don’t have to buy anything, go at least to dream at Sotheby’s!